History of Saturday Night's Main Event in Timeline

 December 7, 1988: Saturday Night's Main Event XIX

-On December 7, 1988, Saturday Night's Main Event XIX took place in Tampa, Florida.
+On December 7, 1988, Saturday Night's Main Event XIX was held in Tampa, Florida.

-In 1988, a spin-off of Saturday Night's Main Event, titled The Main Event, began airing annually on a Friday night in February.
+In 1988, a spin-off of Saturday Night's Main Event titled The Main Event, aired annually on a Friday night in February.

-In the new revival, Cody Rhodes wore the "Winged Eagle" belt (first introduced in 1988 for the World Heavyweight Championship) to represent his Undisputed WWE Championship.
+The new revival features homages to the original run of Saturday Night's Main Event and WWE in the 1980s.
+Cody Rhodes also wore the "Winged Eagle" belt (first introduced in 1988 for the then-WWF World Heavyweight Championship) to represent his Undisputed WWE Championship.

-January 7, 1989: Saturday Night's Main Event XIX Aired
+January 7, 1989: Airing of Saturday Night's Main Event XIX

 February 16, 1989: Saturday Night's Main Event XX